Alice-Divya/Auto-WCEBleedGen-Challenge-2023/README.md

 **1.Training**

-The file that is used for training the Residual U-net (optimum model) is -``segtrain.py``.
+The first step for training the model is to installing the necessary dependencies.
+It can be achieved by `` pip install -r requirements.txt``.The file that is used for training the Residual U-net (optimum model) is -``segtrain.py``.
 Before using the bash command change the path of the ground truth mask and original images in ``train.py`` and batch size should be adjusted depending on how many samples to be fit into the **GPU RAM**.
 Then use the bash command